turner-aptible/docker-postgresql/README.md

 ## Available Extensions

+The following extensions are available in all images.

+* `pglogical`
+* `postgis`

-In the `--contrib` images, the following extensions are available.
+In the `-contrib` images, the following extensions are available.

 | Extension | Avaiable in versions|
 |-----------|---------------------|